+DHCD also receives separate, local budget appropriations and repayments on loans originally funded with local dollars, for its Home Purchase Assistance Program, which it uses to make more homebuyer assistance loans.

 g.
-DHCD also receives separate, local budget appropriations and repayments on loans originally funded with local dollars, for its Home Purchase Assistance Program, which it uses to make more homebuyer assistance loans.
 Private Funds and Leveraging

 The grant award criteria for the District's housing and community development programs require the maximum use of private financial resources.
-Because DHCD uses its funds to "close the gap" of needed financing for its selected projects, private financing sector generally provides a significant portion of each project's funds.
+DHCD uses its funds to "close the gap" of needed financing for its selected projects therefore, the private financing sector generally provides a significant portion of each project's funds.
 Banks and savings and loan institutions serve as the primary financing sources of all housing production, rehabilitation, or capital improvements.
 Many banks have special community lending operations, partly in response to the provisions of the Community Reinvestment Act, which encourages local lenders to invest in affordable housing and other community support projects.
-Several local banks have been active in supporting nonprofit affordable housing and economic opportunity.
+Several local banks have been active in supporting nonprofit affordable housing development.
+The District's public dollars leverage these private funds.
+DHCD also works in tandem with non-profit and semi-governmental development organizations to leverage funds for affordable housing and economic opportunity.
 In addition, the District government and nonprofit developers have actively reached out to capture foundation grants.
 Many nonprofit organizations seek foundation funding to provide social support services, especially to special needs populations.
 Among the organizations that are active in this area are the Fannie Mae Foundation, Local Initiatives Support Corporation (LISC), and the Enterprise Foundation.